sethernet/yaro-node/README.md

 # yaro-node
-Backend for the Yaro Doctor Portal
+Back end for the Yaro Doctor Portal

 ## To Run Locally
 npm start